 How are you?

-And excited to see that the president is not only uh, you know, when he was a campaigning, he talked about wanting to be a law and order president and returning us to a civil society where uh we respect each other and we don't uh antagonize each other or threaten violence, and he's going right at the heart of it with this executive order targeted at Antifa, and I'm glad to see it.
+And excited to see that the president is not only, you know, when he was campaigning, he talked about wanting to be a law and order president and returning us to a civil society where we respect each other and we don't antagonize each other or threaten violence.

 I'm kind of shocked that some people on the left have been critical of this idea.

-Uh is it because politically they feel that they get support from them?
+Is it because politically they feel that they get support from them?

 They don't know how to talk about Charlie Kirk's assassination.

-They don't know how to have their sister soldier soldier moment as Bill Clinton had in the 90s.
+They don't know how to have their sister soldier moment as Bill Clinton had in the 90s.

-Uh and it's playing out in real time.
+And it's playing out in real time.

-But what President Trump is doing is again showing up on the 80% side of an issue that Americans care about.
+But what President Trump is doing is, again, showing up on the 80% side of an issue that Americans care about.

 They care about safety and security.

-They care about our founding principle of the First Amendment, the ability to be able to speak and advocate and articulate uh your position or viewpoint and do it in a way that doesn't, as a response, mean that you're met with violence.
+They care about our founding principle of the First Amendment, the ability to be able to speak and advocate and articulate your position or viewpoint and do it in a way that doesn't, as a response, mean that you're met with violence.

-And the tragedy is that when Charlie Kirk would go to these universities, all he wanted to do was engage in a dialogue with folks that didn't agree with him and maybe at the end of the day persuade them to his cause.
+And the tragedy is that when Charlie Kirk would go to these universities, all he wanted to do was engage in a dialogue with folks that didn't agree with him and maybe at the end of the day, persuade them to his cause.

 And he was gunned down for it.

-And it's it's a tragedy.
+And it's a tragedy.

 I'm glad President Trump and the Trump administration are trying to respond to this moment in a way that is meaningful and significant.